jcolag/entropy-arbitrage/2020-01-26-worst-language.md

 ### Orthogonality

-Following onto the (lack of a) type system, in my experience, authors of programming language textbooks like to talk a lot about [orthogonality](https://en.wikipedia.org/wiki/Orthogonal_instruction_set)---the idea that every tool (instruction) should plausibly be usable with any material (data type)---and, especially in older books, can be inclined to call out examples of where famous languages "fail," because the programmer needs to learn an exception.
+Following onto the (lack of a) type system, in my experience, authors of programming language textbooks like to talk a lot about {% wiki Orthogonal_instruction_set|orthogonality|en %}---the idea that every tool (instruction) should plausibly be usable with any material (data type)---and, especially in older books, can be inclined to call out examples of where famous languages "fail," because the programmer needs to learn an exception.

 The orthogonality fetish, then, is one of the top features on my priority list.